Cowboys’ rally stuns Falcons 40-39 in McCarthy’s home debut

 Playing without both of his starting tackles, Prescott was 34 of 47 for 450 yards and a touchdown with one sack.
 It was his first game with multiple rushing TDs.
 The two-time Pro Bowler is the franchise leader for rushing scores from a QB.

-Normally, both teams enter and exit the field from behind the benches, but those areas and the rest of the field-level suites were covered by tarps.
-The announced crowd was 27% of AT&T Stadium’s 80,000-seat capacity.

-Prescott answered with a pair of short rushing touchdowns in the third quarter to get the Cowboys within five.
+The Cowboys got within five with a pair of third-quarter rushing TDs from Prescott.
 Ryan responded by converting a third down with a 22-yard pass to Hayden Hurst, who had a 42-yard touchdown catch on another first-quarter blunder from Dallas, a blown coverage.

 After a 19-yard completion to Julio Jones on fourth-and-2, Russell Gage scored on an 8-yard throw for a 36-24 lead.
 Ryan had 273 yards passing a week after getting 450, second-most of his career.